 Well you shouldn't be...

-The Playbook takes a step-by-step approach to a new look travel programme in a sector going through the biggest transformation in its history.
+The Playbook takes a step-by-step approach to updating or even transforming a travel programme in a sector that still faces more challenges in 2023.

-Don't go back to the comfort of "doing what you did" - the policies and bureaucracy that slowed things down in the past can now be challenged.
-Use this time to reimagine and stretch your mindset to transform your travel programme, so it reflects the "next normal" in travel management.
+Policies and bureaucracy that have slowed things down in the past, now need to be challenged.
+This is the time to reimagine and stretch your mindset to transform your travel programme for Next Generation travel management.